CoCStudentCouncil/CoCStudentCouncil.github.io/index.md

 * **student organizations**,
 * the two undergraduate **SGA representatives** for the CoC

+The executive board includes:

+* **Two chairs** who organize and moderate the meetings,
+* A **secretary** who maintains important documents and repositories for the organization and helps to maintain the online prescence.

 # FAQ

 ## I read the description, but what exactly is Student Council?

-We meet for 2 to 3 hours.
+We meet for one hour at a time on a biweekly schedule.
 Members make motions to discuss specific topics.
-After the discussion, members can make motions to add the discussed item to the meeting resolution, which is to be shared with the CoC administration in a one on one meeting.
+After the discussion, members can make motions to add the discussed item to the meeting resolution, which is to be shared with relevant members of the CoC administration.
 Student Council allows students to discuss CoC related issues with their peers, and express the results collectively to the administration.

 ## What are some examples of the topics we can discuss in Student Council?